northpolesec/santa/docs/concepts/rules.md

 Since Santa is a first match system, there are some interesting ways you can layer rules to achieve different policies.

-For example if you want to allow all applications from a publisher (e.g. North Pole Security) you might start with an allow rule for the Team ID to allow all applications from that publisher.
+For example if you want to allow all applications from a publisher (e.g.  the Acme software company) you might start with an allow rule for the Team ID (ABCDEF1234) to allow all applications from that publisher.

 However if you then need to prevent a specific cloud-storage application written by the same provider.
 You can then use a higher precedence signing ID rule to block that company's cloud storage product.

 Using `santactl` this would look like the following:

 ```
-santactl rule --allow --teamid --identifier EXAMPLETID
+santactl rule --allow --teamid --identifier ABCDEF1234

 santactl rule --block \
               --signingid \
-              --identifier EXAMPLETID:com.example.cloud-storage
+              --identifier ABCDEF1234:com.acme-example.cloud-storage
 ```

 ### Rule Examples